pbirkoff/homecontrol/README.md

 ## CSS
 CSS is compiled apart from the webpack task.
 If you want to compile your scss, do so in the frontend folder with `gulp sass` or `gulp watch`.
 This will compile automatically to `static/css`

+## Weather icons
+The app uses the weather icons from https://erikflowers.github.io/weather-icons/

 ## Build Setup

 ``` bash